Flamenco Guitar Lesson and interview with Berto Boyd

 Berto Skateboard

-At least a few times a week you’ll find me at one of the amazing Dreamland or Grindline parks in Oregon or in Southern WA.
+At least a few times a week you’ll find me at one of the amazing Dreamland or Grindline parks in Oregon and Southern WA.
 I feel the same stoke as I did as when I was 13.
 It is my fountain of youth!

 Craig: